ArupaBarua/Remaining-Useful-Life-Prediction-of-Aircraft-Engine/README.md

 - Optuna

 About Dataset
 The data set consists of multiple multivariate time series.
-Each time series is from a different engine – i.e., the data can be considered to be from a fleet of engines of the same type.
+Each time series is from a different engine.
+The data can be considered to be from a fleet of engines of the same type.
 You can find the data [here](https://www.kaggle.com/datasets/behrad3d/nasa-cmaps)